Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Good question.

-Thank you, we're glad to be back on it.
+We're glad to be back on it.

-Uh Val Politics says got delivery today.
+Val Politics says, got delivery today.

 Let's say he didn't look like a Greg.

-You said it again.
+He said it again.

-A quick question for Luca with regards to your chronicles series.
+A quick question for Luca with regards to your Chronicles series.

-And perhaps as a follow-up of sorts, C. S. Lewis's the pilgrim's regress.
+And perhaps as a follow-up of sorts, C.S.
+Lewis's The Pilgrim's Regress?

 I absolutely would.

-As regards to like uh any rhyme or reasoning as to what chronicle I do when, it's really just a simple of some works take longer to research, longer to read than others, and so I just have to do it around my flexibility and the time that I have available.
+As regards to any rhyme or reason as to what chronicle I do when, it's really just as simple as some works take longer to research, longer to read than others.

 But yes, I will be more than happy to cover them at some point in the future.